Highlights of the 2nd Semi Final between the Sea Eagles & Bulldogs

-Highlights of the match between the Dragons & the Titans
+Highlights of the 1st Semi Final between the Roosters & Cowboys

 Bowen has been the backbone of the Cowboy team for years and this season he has continued to bewilder the opposition with his natural skill and flair.
 Can the star fullback bring the Cowboys back into the winners circle?